Royal School Armagh staged a sensational second half comeback against RBAI to book a place in the Schools Cup Final on 17th March.

 Inst were stunned and Armagh continued to pile it on, a try from Josh Keen off the back of a maul giving them a 24 – 22 lead with just over 10 minutes remaining.

-Inst regrouped and staged a series of attacks round Postlethwaite but Armagh weren’t going to let this one slip and a break out by James Allen was taken on by Ethan McAtarsney for the fullback to sneak in at the corner to wrap up the game.
+Inst regrouped and staged a series of attacks round Postlethwaite but Armagh weren’t going to let this one slip and a break out by Allen was taken on by Ethan McAtarsney for the fullback to sneak in at the corner to wrap up the game.
 The conversion was missed but Armagh were already celebrating their remarkable comeback.

 Royal School Armagh: Ethan McAtarsney, Sam Cunningham, Peter Taylor, Ross Taylor, Chris Whiteside, Romain Morrow, Charlie Worth, Niall Carville, Sam Rainey (C), Jude Roberts, Jayson Denley, Nicholas Bothwell, James Agnew, Josh King, Ryan Finlay.
 Replacements: Josh Cunningham, Dylan Poyntz, James McBride, Kyle George, Andrew McSorley, James Hazelton, James Allen, Sam Harrison.